MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Test-Mailflow.md

 - MessageLatencyTime: The time required to complete the test (deliver the test message).
 The value uses the syntax hh:mm:ss.ffff where hh = hours, mm = minutes, ss = seconds and ffff = fractions of a second.

-You can write the Test-Mailflow results to a file by piping the output to ConvertTo-Html or ConvertTo-Csv and adding "\> \<filename\>" to the command.
+You can write the results to a file by piping the output to ConvertTo-Html or ConvertTo-Csv and adding `> <filename>` to the command.
 For example:

+`Test-Mailflow -AutoDiscoverTargetMailboxServer | ConvertTo-Csv > "C:\My Documents\test-mailflow 2014-05-01.csv"`

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).